alistairsmith464/tripleBarrier/README.md

 The first dataset covers a hypothetical asset over a week, with prices sampled every minute.
 The simulated price path shows no strong trend but exhibits moderate volatility throughout.

 The hard barrier implementation applies a vertical barrier after 30 intervals (corresponding to a holding period of 30 minutes) and sets equal profit and stop-loss multiples (five times the estimated volatility at each event’s start).
-THe multiples are set fairly high given the large amount of volatility shown.
+The multiples are set fairly high given the large amount of volatility shown.

 In the first chart, the labelling outcomes are visualized: